 Once you have selected the files that will be included in the backup, you can select where the backup will be placed.
 You have two options.
 You can place the backup file on a local client computer that has been configured with a shared directory.
+This includes a second hard drive or USB external hard drive connected to your Magnia SG30.
 You can also place the backup on an Internet site (after signing up for this service).